lovetingyuan/single-spa-example/README.md

 }
 ```

-2. You have to ensure that assets url in your app must be complete url(with http or https).
+2. You have to ensure that assets url in your app must be complete url(with http or https) in development.
 For `webpack`, you could set `output.publicPath`.

+3. You have to offer `singlespa:serve` and `singlespa:build` npm scripts to perform development and build.

-3. use `window.singleApp.startApp(appName, singleSpaLifecycles)` to start your app.
+4. use `window.singleApp.startApp(appName, singleSpaLifecycles)` to start your app.